IBM/aspera-cli/README.md

   - As with `random`, `inc` will be adjusted if `size + (count * inc)` is not less then 8*2<sup>60</sup>.

 Filenames generated are of the form: `<file>_<00000 ... count>_<filesize>`

-To discard data at the destination, the destination argument is set to `faux://` .

 Examples: